Yashraj-Muthyapwar/OTT-Management-System/README.md

      SHOW TABLES;
      ```
    - You should see a list of tables including Users, Content, Subscriptions, etc.

-### Accessing the Database
+## 💻 Accessing the Database
-To interact with the deployed database, you can:
 - Use MySQL command-line client
 - Connect using a MySQL GUI tool like MySQL Workbench
 - Use a programming language with MySQL connectors (e.g., Python with mysql-connector-python)

-## Feedback
+## 📬 Feedback
-If you have any feedback, please reach out to us at muthyapwaryashraj2525@gmail.com.
-#### ❗If you find this repository helpful, please consider giving it a ⭐.
-Thanks! ❗
+If you find this repository helpful, please consider giving it a ⭐.
+Thanks!
+---
+Built with ❤️ for scalable OTT data management.